kevin-wamae/snakemake-illumina-gatkvariant/README.md

 ## **Feedback and Issues**

-Report any issues or bugs by openning an issue [here](https://github.com/kevin-wamae/gatk-variant-voyage/issues) or contact me via email (wamaekevin[at]gmail.com)
+Report any issues or bugs by openning an issue [here](https://github.com/kevin-wamae/gatk-variant-voyage/issues) or contact me via email at **wamaekevin[at]gmail.com**